How does your state compare?

-The American Lung Association has identified four key actions for the Biden Administration and Congress to take in 2022 that will help ultimately eliminate the death and disease caused by tobacco use:
+The American Lung Association has identified five key actions for the Biden administration and Congress to take in 2023 that will help ultimately eliminate the death and disease caused by tobacco use:

-- The Biden Administration must propose and finalize rules that will remove all menthol cigarettes and flavored cigars from the marketplace;
+- The Biden administration must swiftly finalize the two rules that will remove all menthol cigarettes and flavored cigars from the marketplace.

-- Congress must increase federal funding for the Centers for Disease Control and Prevention (CDC)’s Office on Smoking and Health to help states combat the youth e-cigarette epidemic and to further strengthen its “Tips from Former Smokers” Campaign; and
+- Congress must increase federal funding for the Centers for Disease Control and Prevention (CDC)’s Office on Smoking and Health to ensure adequate and culturally appropriate cessation resources for individuals who smoke menthol cigarettes, to further strengthen its “Tips from Former Smokers” Campaign and to help states combat the youth e-cigarette epidemic.

 Federal Regulation of Tobacco Products